shubhankar-shipowl/Analytics-Dashboard/backend/README.md

 npm start
 ```

-The server will run on `http://localhost:5000` by default.
+The server will run on `http://localhost:5009` by default (set via `env.example` to avoid port conflicts).

 ## API Endpoints